HL7/fhir-mCODE-ig/input/pagecontent/index.md

 After initial development, in early 2019, an open survey was conducted to validate and prioritize the data elements from these use cases.
 Further down-scoping was done based on whether the data would be stored or capture in an electronic health record (EHR), and if it would place undue documentation burden on clinicians.

-The data elements identified in this process were modeled using [FHIR Shorthand (FSH)](http://build.fhir.org/ig/HL7/fhir-shorthand/) and [SUSHI](https://github.com/FHIR/sushi) and exported as FHIR Profiles.
-[The profiles](artifacts.html#2), related FHIR artifacts, and other [technical implementation information](implementation.html), constitute the bulk of this IG.
 What follows is an overview of mCODE, directed primarily at clinical readers.
 Readers should also take note of the [Data Dictionary (Excel download)](mCODEDataDictionary.xlsx), a simplified, flattened list of mCODE elements.

-Currently, there are two defined mCODE roles involving the exchange of mCODE data.
-However, this may change in the future.
-The first role is the "mCODE Data Sender".
-This participant provides mCODE data in response to a data query or autonomously pushes mCODE data to an mCODE receiver.
-The data sender does not have to be the originator of the data it possesses.
-The second mCODE data exchange role is the "mCODE Data Receiver".
-This participant accepts mCODE data from an mCODE Data Sender.

-There are multiple actors recognized in this IG including:

-* **Provider** - the oncologist, or their representatives, who works to treat cancer patients.
-* **Patient** - the patient who is suspected to have, or is diagnosed with, cancer.
-* **Application** - EHR systems or lab systems.
+### Understanding this Guide

+The mCODE Implementation Guide was developed using the standard HL7 FHIR publishing tools.
+The page layouts and symbols are explained [in the FHIR documentation](https://www.hl7.org/fhir/formats.html).

+Each profile is shown in multiple views.
+The "Differential Table" view represents the difference between the current profile and its base resource or profile.
+When interpreting this view, bear in mind that the immediate parent may not be a base FHIR resource, but it could be a US Core profile or another profile in this guide.

+### Scope and Conceptual Model

 This implementation guide is a Domain of Knowledge IG.
 The purpose of this IG is to show how to represent clinical concepts generally, not to have a complete set of agreements for interoperable exchanges.

-### Scope and Conceptual Model

 mCODE consists of data elements divided into six loosely-arranged groups.
 Refer to the links below for details on the content and artifacts in each group: